PM felicitates nation, Pak team on ICC Champions Trophy win

 The prime minister highly appreciated the entire team

-for playing extraordinarily and defeating the opponent team
+for playing extra-ordinarily and defeating the opponent team

 with a heavy margin.

-“Players and management of the team deserve the nation’s
+“Players and management of the team deserve deep

-profound gratitude and appreciation for their remarkable
+appreciation for their remarkable performance today,” PM’s

-performances displayed today,” PM’s Office media wing in a press
+Office media wing in a press release quoted the prime minister

-release quoted the prime minister as saying.
+as saying.

-The prime minister further said the Pakistani team
+The prime minister further said the Pakistan team

-proved to be one of the best cricket teams in the world.
+had proved itself to be one of the best cricket teams in the

-The cricket team has provided an excellent opportunity
+The cricket team had provided an excellent opportunity

 for the entire nation to rejoice in the holy month of Ramazan,